xc-jp/lint.nix/README.md

 Simple linting and formatting framework using Nix.

-`lint.nix` provides
+`lint.nix` makes it easy to add a simple formatting/linting setup to your project.
+It provides:
   - derivations that only build successfully if your code conforms to linters and formatters
-  - scripts automatically run formatters locally
+  - scripts to automatically run formatters locally

 ## Example

-In this simple example, we configure `lint.nix` to
+In this simple example flake, we configure `lint.nix` to
 - lint Python files with `ruff`,
 - format Python files with `black`
 - format C-like files with `clang-format`